BYU-PRISM/Seeq/README.md

 working environment.
 If you are not familiar with python virtual environments, you can take a look [here](https://docs.python.org/3.8/tutorial/venv.html)

-Once your virtual environment is activated, you can install **Seeq-System Identification** from source with:
+Once your virtual environment is activated, you can install **seeq-correlation** from source with:

 ```shell
 python setup.py install